Find quick answers to your questions about volunteering with Camphill

 What kind of tasks will I be expected to do as a volunteer?

 So many different kinds of tasks – you’ll never get bored!

 You will be asked to help provide care and support with daily living to anyone in your house that needs assistance.
-This may mean assisting with personal care and hygiene, and supporting participation in recreational and vocational activities and chores.
+This may mean assisting with personal care and hygiene and supporting participation in recreational and vocational activities and chores.
 You may also be asked to prepare meals, help care for the home, and assist in the garden, farm, or artisan craft studios.
-All volunteers also participate in the social life of community.
+All volunteers also participate in the social life of the community.